-There are no toxic sites within 3,000 feet of the applicant location.
+Based on ECHO reports for the facilities, there is no impact for the intended use of this project.
+See attached table.
 The environmental field observation did not note any items of concern.
 See the attached environmental field observation report.
 A google earth review of the area shows no visible hazards.
-The past land use for the last 10-15 year is agricultural.
+The past land use for the last 10-15 year is rustic agricultural land.

-- This question covers the presence of radioactive substances excluding radon.
-Radon is addressed in the Radon Exempt Question. - Utilize EPA's Enviromapper, NEPAssist, or state/tribal databases to identify nearby dumps, junk yards, landfills, hazardous waste sites, and industrial sites, including EPA National Priorities List Sites (Superfund sites), CERCLA or state-equivalent sites, RCRA Corrective Action sites with release(s) or suspected release(s) requiring clean-up action and/or further investigation.
+- \ This question covers the presence of radioactive substances excluding radon.
+Radon is addressed in the Radon Exempt Question. - \\ Utilize EPA's Enviromapper, NEPAssist, or state/tribal databases to identify nearby dumps, junk yards, landfills, hazardous waste sites, and industrial sites, including EPA National Priorities List Sites (Superfund sites), CERCLA or state-equivalent sites, RCRA Corrective Action sites with release(s) or suspected release(s) requiring clean-up action and/or further investigation.
 Additional supporting documentation may include other inspections and reports. - 3.
 Evaluate the building(s) for radon.
-Do all buildings meet any of the exemptions from having to consider radon in the contamination analysis listed in CPD Notice CPD-23-103?
+Do all buildings meet any of the exemptions\ from having to consider radon in the contamination analysis listed in CPD Notice CPD-23-103?